AdityaGupta-03/AdityaGupta-03/README.md

 - ⚡ Fun fact: I'm always up for new adventures and love to explore offbeat travel destinations.
 From hiking in remote mountains to trying exotic street food!

 - Education:
-  - Bachelor of Technology in Computer Science, J.C.Bose University of Science and Technology, 2022
+  - Bachelor of Technology in Information Technology, J.C.Bose University of Science and Technology, 2022

 - Skills:
   - Programming Languages: C++, Javascript, PHP, Python